 - 1. A gas vent shall terminate above the roof surface with a listed cap or listed roof assembly.
-Gas vents 12 inches in size or smaller with listed caps shall be permitted to be terminated in accordance with Figure 9, provided they are at least 8 feet from a vertical wall or similar obstruction.
+Gas vents 12 inches in size or smaller with listed caps shall be permitted to be terminated in accordance with Figure 15, provided they are at least 8 feet from a vertical wall or similar obstruction.
 All other gas vents shall terminate not less than 2 feet above the highest point where they pass through the roof and at least 2 feet higher than any portion of a building within 10 feet. - 2.
 A type B-1 gas vent shall terminate at least 5 feet in vertical height above the highest connected equipment draft hood or flue collar. - 3.
 Must rise 1/4" per foot away from the furnace on horizontal runs and be supported with straps or hangers so it has no sags or dips.
 Supports at 4 foot intervals and at all elbows are recommended. - 4.
-The vent connector must be mechanically fastened to the flue outlet of the furnace with at least (2) sheet metal screws except vent connectors that are B-1 material.
+The vent connector must be mechanically fastened to the outlet collar of the furnace with at least (2) sheet metal screws except vent connectors that are B-1 material.
 These shall be assembled in accordance with the manufacturer's instructions.
-See Figure 10. - 5.
+See Figures 16 and 17. - 5.
 Any angle greater than 45 degrees from the vertical is considered horizontal.
 The total horizontal distance of a vent plus the horizontal vent connector serving draft-hood equipped appliances shall not be greater than 75 percent of the vertical height of the vent.

 Single appliance venting of a fan assisted furnace into a tile-lined masonry chimney is prohibited.
-The chimney must be lined with either Type B vent or with a listed, single wall system.
-Reference National Fuel Gas Code, ANSI Z223.1.
-See Figure 11 for typical B-1 vent chase.
+The chimney must be lined with either Type B vent or with a listed, single wall, metal lining system.
+Reference National Fuel Gas Code, ANSI Z223.1 and/or the Natural Gas Installation Code, CSA-B149.1 & .2.
+See Figure 18 for typical B-1 vent chase.